 On the side, bring along some potato chips from one of the many PA-based snack brands and some local pickles from an artisan maker, like Fishtown Pickle Project in Philly, Dynamite Dill in Lancaster, or Pittsburgh Pickle Company.

 As we already mentioned, cheese is a must for us as part of every picnic spread!
 One fun alternative to bringing a block or wedge of cheese are cheese curds, which come in lots of tasty flavors and don’t require you to bring a knife along.
 September Farm in Honey Brook, Caputo Bros.
 Creamery in Spring Grove and Conebella Farm in Elverson are great places to find cheese curds made with local dairy.
 Bring along some artisan crackers from Rip Rap Baking in Mt.
-Pleasant Mills, charcuterie from Rooster Street Butcher in Lititz or Salty Pork Bits from Pittsburgh, and a jar of Meyer lemon lavender marmalade from Eat This Yum! from Erwinna.
+Pleasant Mills, charcuterie from Salty Pork Bits from Pittsburgh, and a jar of Meyer lemon lavender marmalade from Eat This Yum! from Erwinna.

 Dessert is also essential for a picnic.
 It’s best to avoid anything too complicated or messy; if you’re feeling ambitious, a pie is a top-notch option (try Pie + Tart in Easton or Pies Galore in Manheim), but a few cookies or brownies from a local bakery wrapped up in a paper napkin is nothing to be mad at.
 For a less sugary or gluten-free option, dried fruit is a clever alternative to fresh; it’s light as a feather, and won’t get crushed or bruised in your basket.
 We love the apple schnitz from Three Springs Fruit Farm in Aspers, dried cranberries and strawberries from Peter’s Orchards in Gardners, and dried Asian pears from Subarashii Kudamono in Coopersburg.